 Results adaptability for health economics models is also vital.
 Often life sciences companies define only single national economic case – budget impact or cost-effectiveness model results.
 However, messaging needs to be adapted for each payer setting, such as a particular hospital.
 Reps often feel uncomfortable tweaking complex and bulky MS Excel models to derive tailored results fitted for specific payer settings.
 Moreover, MS Excel wasn’t created for communications.
 Models need to reflect actual payer cost data, population size and treatment pathways. iPad or Web based health economics budget impact models are the tools of choice for many pharma and device companies.
 They provide a powerful communications medium and ease model input parameters adaptability (see figure below).

 In-depth analytics is also key.
 Often the tools are rolled out without any supervision or understanding of actual usage.
 Automated usage analytics and extraction of external stakeholders perceptions of the presented content can reveal lots of useful insights and help guide ongoing training support needs.

-Finally, goal driven design can substantially improve clarity and ease of content perception by both internal and external audiences, while design language (scientific or marketing oriented) talks to external audiences and end users in clear fashion.
+Finally, goal-driven design can substantially improve clarity and ease of content perception by both internal and external audiences, while design language (scientific or marketing-oriented) talks to external audiences and end users in a clear fashion.